Family separations at border being protested nationwide on Thursday

 Breaking News Emails

-About 60 cities and towns country are expected to participate starting around, according to Anna Tarkov, communications director for Families Belong Together.
+About 60 cities and towns country are expected to participate starting, according to Anna Tarkov, communications director for Families Belong Together.

 “As parents, it is unconscionable that the U.S. government is actively tearing apart immigrant families,” organizers of the group said in a statement.
 “This is violent abuse and as concerned citizens and voters we state, unequivocally, that this is not in line with American values."